DavisLaboratory/standR/README.md

 [![R-CMD-check](https://github.com/DavisLaboratory/standR/workflows/R-CMD-check-bioc/badge.svg)](https://github.com/DavisLaboratory/standR/actions)

 The standR package provides a series of functions to assist different stages of the analysis of spatial transcriptomics data generated from the Nanostring's GeoMX DSP platforms.
-Most of functions in the package is based on the infrastructure `SpatialExperiment`, see detials [here](https://www.biorxiv.org/content/10.1101/2021.01.27.428431v3).
+Most functions in the package is based on the infrastructure `SpatialExperiment`, see detials [here](https://www.biorxiv.org/content/10.1101/2021.01.27.428431v3).

 ## Overall workflow